conal/denotational-hardware/Examples/Add/Fin.lagda.md

 By pausing at each step and giving focused attention to our surroundings, we foster understanding and appreciation of the jewels we encounter.

 When we add two digits (whether in base ten or base two), the result can be too large to denote with a single digit.
-For this reason, digit addition produces not only a digit but an overflow---or "carry-out"---value.
+For this reason, digit addition produces not only a digit but an overflow---or "carry-out"---value as well.
-No matter what the base, the carry-out is either zero or one, which is to say it has type `𝔽 2`, or a "bit", not a digit.
+No matter what the base, the carry-out is either zero or one, which is to say it is a `𝔽 2`, or a "bit", not a digit.
-(Digits and bits only coincide in base two.)
+(Digits and bits coincide only in base two.)

 When we move *leftward* from digit to digit (since we write the least significant digit on the right and most significant on the left), we "carry out" the carry-out bit into the next digit addition, where it becomes the "carry-in" bit of the next (more significant) digit addition.

-In this way, digit addition becomes "a dance for three" (as Carlo Rovelli [says](https://www.goodreads.com/book/show/55801224-helgoland) of quantum entanglement and relative information), not two:
+In this way, digit addition becomes "a dance for three" (as [Carlo Rovelli says](https://www.goodreads.com/book/show/55801224-helgoland) of quantum entanglement and relative information):

 ```agda
 add𝔽₀ : ∀ {m n} → 𝔽 2 × 𝔽 m × 𝔽 n → 𝔽 (m + n)